zixflow/zixflow-node-sdk/readme.md

 The Zixflow SDK for node js provides access to services that it supports through a collection of service instances.
 Each supported Zixflow service offer low-level APIs for using service features and resources.

 The services exposed through the SDK for node js follow the request-response pattern to exchange messages with calling applications.
-In this pattern, the code invoking a service submits an HTTP/HTTPS request to an endpoint for the service.
+In this pattern, the code invoking a service submits an HTTPS request to an endpoint for the service.
 The request contains parameters needed to successfully invoke the specific feature being called.
 The service that is invoked generates a response that is sent back to the requestor.
 The response contains data if the operation was successful or error information if the operation was unsuccessful.